discretize/discretize-guides/cm-guides/ranger/soulbeast/index.md

 </Message>

 <Message>
 Your rotation will dpepend on your groups DPS and ability to CC!
-In general make sure you have as many damage modifiers up as you can when you do your burst and try to time it with the <Effect name="Exposed"/> effect and try to fill in the rest of the time with filler skills.
+In general make sure you have as many damage modifiers up as you can when you do your burst and try to time it with the <Effect name="Exposed"/> effect.
+Outside of your burst use skills with shorter cooldowns while you wait for your cooldowns to line up and try not to get stuck auto attacking on Longbow.
 </Message>

 ### **Precast**